The National Red List website is a global hub for national, sub-national, and regional Red Lists.

 Taxon distribution as listed in assessment

-The majority of occurrences of this species within the UAE is likely to be of wintering birds and of migrant individuals on passage to and from the breeding grounds (Pedersen et al. 2017).
-The species is very common throughout the country between late November and early March (Richardson 1990, Pedersen et al. 2017).
-Individuals may stay during summer, but do not breed (Richardson 1990, Pedersen et al. 2017).
+The majority of occurrences of this species within the UAE are likely to be of wintering birds and migrant individuals on passage to and from the breeding grounds.
+Numbers are highest between September and early April, when the species is common in arid zones throughout the country (Aspinall and Porter 2011, Pedersen et al. 2017).
+Individuals wintering in or passing through the UAE breed in southern central Asia.

 Is there a map available in assessment?